NVIDIA/grcuda/docs/bindings.md

 the kernel grid (number of blocks) and the block sizes (number of threads per block).

-grCUDA currently only supports synchronous kernel launches, i.e., there is an implicit `cudaDeviceSynchronize()` after every launch.
+GrCUDA currently only supports synchronous kernel launches, i.e., there is an implicit `cudaDeviceSynchronize()` after every launch.